How Much Is An Airline Pilot’s Salary?

 What can a pilot do to earn at the top?

 - First and foremost, be a good pilot.
 This means taking your currency requirements seriously and focusing on safety first.
 This includes maintaining a healthy lifestyle that includes a balanced diet, regular exercise, sufficient sleep, avoidance of tobacco products, and little to no alcohol use.

 - Second, be a good employee.
 This means being on time, being a good colleague, maintaining a positive attitude (especially when faced with challenges), and being flexible.
 Adhere to your corporate values, which likely emphasize customer satisfaction.
 Your work reputation follows you, so make sure it’s a good one.

 - Third, do your research.
 You may have reasons for wanting to live and work in a particular region, so bear all those considerations in mind when deciding to pursue a job at a different airline.
 Then, find out what the different airlines are paying a pilot with your credentials.
 Legacy airlines, such as Delta and United, are known for paying pilots at the top.
 However, with various signing bonuses and benefits packages, you may be surprised at what other airlines offer.
 This is a good time to assess your professional relationships to see if someone in your network can share relevant information.

-- Fourth, negotiate respectfully.
+- Fourth, negotiate respectfully and confidently.
 You know your value, and the pilot shortage gives you something of an advantage.
 Decide what it is you really want in terms of salary and benefits, and be prepared to ask as well as to compromise.
 Refocusing your priorities from time to time is a good way to make sure you are asking for what you really want.
 A younger pilot may be more focused on salary, whereas someone with many years in the left seat may be looking for more personal time off.
 Know what you want before you ask.

 Being an airline pilot has always offered a rewarding career and now more so than ever.